Hanhpt23/OmniMod/README.md

 ## Next

-We are extending the pipeline to support multimodal understanding including images, videos and audios.
+We are optimizing the pipeline and extending the pipeline to support multimodal understanding including images, videos, and audios.
 If you are interested, please reach out to us at hanhpt.phamtan@gmail.com.

 ## Citation